kamilazdybal/POD-DMD-decompositions/training_code/pulsatingPoiseuille/README.md

 # Pulsating Poiseuille flow

-In this exercise, I was using Proper Orthogonal Decomposition (POD) and Eigenfunction Expansion to approximate the velocity distribution function in the pulsating Poiseuille flow.
+In this exercise, I was using *Proper Orthogonal Decomposition* (POD) and *Eigenfunction Expansion* to approximate the velocity profile in the pulsating Poiseuille flow.

-I compared the approximation with just one, two and three first modes.
+I compared the approximation with one, two and three first modes.

 ## Problem description